-The Guatemalan Screech Owl is a medium-sized screech owl with small ear-tufts and yellow eyes.
+The Middle American Screech Owl is a medium-sized screech owl with small ear-tufts and yellow eyes.
 Greyish and red morphs are known to exist.
-It is also known as the Middle American Screech Owl.
+It is also known as the Guatemalan Screech Owl.

 Photo Gallery (3 pictures)

 Description: Grey morph: The facial disc is greyish-brown with fine vermiculations.
 The rim around the disc consists of a fine

 row of distinct blackish spots.
 Eyebrows are whitish, and eyes are yellow.
 Bill and cere are greenish.
 Ear-tufts are short, pointed and relatively dark.

 The crown is similar to the back, but blackish markings are broad and prominent on the upper edges of feathers, giving a lightly barred appearance.

 The hind neck has a pale border that is not prominent.
 Upperparts are dark greyish-brown with blackish shaft-streaks, cross-bars, flecks and

 vermiculations.
 Scapulars with blackish-edged whitish outer webs, forming a whitish row across the shoulder.
 Flight and tail feathers are barred dark.

 The general colour of the underparts is paler than the upperparts, with blackish shaft-streaks and cross-bars.
 The upper breast has brownish

 vermiculations, with fewer or none on lower areas.
 Throat is whitish.
 Tarsi are feathered to the base of the toes, which are bare and dusky-flesh in